-Level Course Name Number Semester Credits Days 3/4 Computer Aided Design, 3D Modeling and CNC 1281 One .5 3/6 Programming
+Level Course Name Number Semester Credits Days 4 Computer Aided Design, 3D Modeling and CNC 1281 One .5 3/6 Programming

 The engineering design process follows the steps of planning, design, prototyping, testing and redesign.
 The use of software programs, 3-D printing, and modern machining equipment assist in the engineering process to shorten the overall development cycle.
 This course provides professional engineering software and tools to be accessible at the high school level.
 For the first part of this course, students are provided with the fundamentals of Computer-Aided Design (CAD) and 3D modeling that are used in different engineering fields.
 This course uses AutoDesk Design Academy which is a comprehensive pre-engineering, pre-architecture and cross-discipline program developed specifically for secondary schools.
 The Design Academy's curriculum meets national standards and provides classroom materials that ensure students master the fundamental of the design process while learning to use the same AutoDesk software that professionals use.
-For students interested in the Honors credit, they must become certified in AutoDesk Inventor.